-- 4.14 At period 5 the ASCH directorate has a forecast overspend of £1.4m (1.0%) against a budget of £138.7m which demonstrates no overall change from period 4. - 4.15 The ASCH Directorate has challenging savings targets totalling circa £10m to deliver in 2023-24 on placements and care packages through demand management, commissioning and review of care packages.
+- 4.14 At period 7 the ASCH directorate has a forecast underspend of £1.0m (0.7%) against a budget of £141.0m which is an improvement of £1.2m from period 6. - 4.15 The ASCH Directorate has challenging savings targets totalling circa £10m to deliver in 2023-24 on placements and care packages through demand management, commissioning and review of care packages.

-Adult Social Care Operations - Forecast overspend of £1.9m
+Adult Social Care Operations - Forecast overspend of £0.1m

 - 4.16 Staffing across this division demonstrates a forecast underspend (broken down by area below) owing to periods of vacancy above the £1m MTFS 5% vacancy factor saving applied to staffing budgets in 2023-24.
 There is a national shortage of both social workers and occupational therapists and recruitment to many roles is proving challenging.
-The periods of vacancy are a barrier to achieving savings as staff are focused on statutory delivery rather than delivering transformation to improve performance, data management and reduce operational risks across the directorate. - 4.17 Localities & LIFE have an underspend of (£1.4m) owing to a net underspending on care and staffing costs.

-- 4.18 Working Age Adults has an overspend of £4.3m.
-This comprises an overspend on care of £4.4m (owing to clients with increased care needs) which is partly mitigated by an underspend in staffing of (£0.1m).
-The overspend includes care package savings not yet evidenced of £1.4m (this has reduced from £1.5m at Period 4), against a challenging target of £5.3m.
+The periods of vacancy are a barrier to achieving savings as staff are focused on statutory delivery rather than delivering transformation to improve performance, data management and reduce operational risks across the directorate. - 4.17 Localities & LIFE have an underspend of (£1.8m) owing to a net underspending on care and staffing costs.
+This is a net improvement of (£0.3m) from Period 6 comprising £0.1m pressure owing to the transfer of the equipment service from Policy and Improvement, and a reduction in the care forecast owing to lower than anticipated demand (£0.4m). - 4.18 Working Age Adults and Transitions has an overspend of £3.7m, an improvement of (£0.4m) from period 6.
+This comprises a reduced overspend on care of £3.8m (owing to clients with increased care needs) which is partly mitigated by an underspend in staffing of (£0.1m).
+Work to calculate a managing demand positive impact on the forecast has been undertaken, the figure is estimated to be circa £2.0m and this will be reviewed monthly going forward.
+The managing demand work reduces pressures coming into the service.
+The service is now on target to achieve savings of £5.3m.
 It should also be noted that this area was overspent by £2.3m in 2022-23.
-The directorate has committed to achieving further savings to offset the budget pressure. - 4.19 Provider Services has a (£0.9m) forecast underspend on staffing owing to vacancies. - 4.20 Safeguarding service has a (£0.1m) forecast underspend on staffing owing to vacancies across the division.
+The service area has committed to achieving further savings to offset the budget pressure.

+- 4.19 Provider Services has a (£1.1m) forecast underspend on staffing owing to vacancies. - 4.20 Safeguarding service has a (£0.1m) forecast underspend on staffing owing to vacancies across the service. - 4.21 Business Compliance and Early Intervention has a (£0.1m) forecast underspend on staffing owing to vacancies. - 4.22 Mental health services have a (£0.5m) forecast underspend owing to the application of external discharge funding.

-Adult Social Care Policy and Improvement - Forecast underspend of (£0.3m)
+Adult Social Care Policy and Improvement - Forecast underspend of (£1.0m)